Stoke City F.C.

 Stoke were one of the twelve founding members of the Football League in 1888.
 They failed re-election in 1890, but were re-admitted after winning the 1890–91 Football Alliance title.
 The club were relegated from the First Division in 1907 and entered liquidation the following year.
 Though the club was saved, they were not re-elected until 1915, and instead spent the intervening years in the Birmingham & District League and Southern League.
 Promoted from the Second Division in 1921–22, the club were relegated twice in four years by 1926.
 Stoke won the Third Division North in 1926–27 and then the Second Division title in 1932–33.
 They remained in the top-flight for twenty years and then spent a decade in the Second Division, before winning promotion as champions in 1962–63.

 Under the stewardship of Tony Waddington, Stoke won the League Cup in 1972 with a 2–1 victory over Chelsea.
 Stoke had also been beaten finalists in 1964.
 The club spent fourteen years in the top-flight, and would secure promotion in 1978–79 after being relegated two years earlier.
 Stoke remained in the top-flight from 1979 to 1985, though were relegated to the Third Division in 1990.
 Having won the Football League Trophy in 1992, they were promoted as champions in 1992–93.
 Relegation in 1998 allowed the club to win another Football League Trophy title in 2000, before promotion was secured with victory in the 2002 play-off final.
 Manager Tony Pulis took Stoke into the Premier League at the end of the 2007–08 campaign.
 They played in the final of the FA Cup in 2011, finishing runners-up to Manchester City, which saw the club qualify for European football.
-Ten years of Premier League football culminated in relegation to the Championship in 2018.
+Ten years of Premier League football culminated in relegation to the EFL Championship in 2018.